ripple/opensource.ripple.com/docs/xls-30d-amm/tutorials/create-an-automated-market-maker.md

                and ${amount2.value} ${amount2.currency}.${amount2.issuer}`)
 ```

 In the result, the `amm` object's `lp_token` field is particularly useful because it includes the issuer and currency code of the AMM's LP Tokens, which you need to know for many other AMM-related transactions.
-LP Tokens always have a hex currency code starting with `03`, which is derived from the issuers and currency codes of the tokens in the AMM's pool, but the issuer of the LP Tokens is the AMM address, which is randomly chosen when you create an AMM.
+LP Tokens always have a hex currency code starting with `03`, and the rest of the code is derived from the issuers and currency codes of the tokens in the AMM's pool.
+The issuer of the LP Tokens is the AMM address, which is randomly chosen when you create an AMM.

 Initially, the AMM's total outstanding LP Tokens, reported in the `lp_token` field of the `amm_info` response, match the tokens you hold as its first liquidity provider.
 However, after other accounts deposit liquidity to the same AMM, the amount shown in `amm_info` updates to reflect the total issued to all liquidity providers.
 Since others can deposit at any time, even potentially in the same ledger version where the AMM was created, you shouldn't assume that this amount represents your personal LP Tokens balance.

-###  7. Check trust lines
+###  8. Check trust lines

 You can also use the [account_lines method][] to get an updated view of your token balances.
 Your balances should be decreased by the amounts you deposited, but you now have a balance of LP Tokens that you received from the AMM.